-Jim has been an attorney with Ryley Carlock & Applewhite since 1974.
+Jim has been an attorney with Ryley Carlock & Applewhite since 1974 and serves on the firm's Executive Committee.
 His practice focuses on securities, business transactions and employee benefits law, and includes regulatory representation before the Arizona Securities Division of the Arizona Corporation Commission, the Arizona Department of Financial Institutions, and the Arizona Department of Insurance.
 He has also lectured at numerous continuing legal education programs for the Arizona State Bar.

 Jim's experience includes the preparation of Securities and Exchange Commission ("SEC") registration statements (Forms S1, S2, S3, S4 and S8) for initial and follow-on public offerings; the preparation of SEC Forms 8-K, 10-Q, and 10-K; and preparation of and consultation regarding proxy materials, including routine proxy solicitations and merger and acquisition proxies.
 Jim also has experience negotiating and preparing merger and acquisition documents for both buyers and sellers; executive employment agreements; executive compensation programs, including supplemental executive retirement plans (top-hat plans); stock option programs; phantom stock plans; deferred compensation plans; and long-term incentive performance plans.
 Jim has counseled boards of directors for both for-profit and non-profit entities and provided advice relating to fiduciary obligations and conflicts of interest.

 Jim is experienced in insurance and banking law, including the formation and licensing of insurance and reinsurance companies and banks and providing counseling concerning the regulation of banks and insurance companies.